-I am a firm believer that boiling down a problem into its simplest form is the fastest way to solving it.
-I also think one of the fundamentals of programming is breaking a problem into a bunch of smaller problems.
-If you combine these together, you get test cases out the wazoo.
+We are firm believers that boiling down a problem to its simplest form is the fastest path to a solution.
+One of the fundamentals of programming is the ability to break a problem into several smaller problems.
+If you combine these concepts together, you can create a large number of test cases.

-I find that I am able to develop faster and more accurately by separating out the particular problems out of the application and testing it on the most simple scenario possible.
-Another benefit is you can keep these examples for reference later.
-Here is a simple one I made on NullAsValue.
-I made this test case in a separate app in a couple of minutes, versus trying it on a client's app over hundreds of millions of rows with a reload taking hours.
+We find that we are able to develop faster and more accurately by separating the particular problems out of the application and testing it on the simplest scenario possible.
+Another benefit is you can keep these examples for later reference.
+Here is an example we made on NullAsValue.
+We created this test case in a separate app in a couple of minutes, versus trying it on a client's app over hundreds of millions of rows with a reload taking hours.